First Russian circumnavigation: Brazil (December 1803 — February 1804)

-During the 5-week stay, officers and scientists had a lot of opportunities to explore the surroundings and local customs.
-Tilesius and Friderici stayed in the private house and had to pay for it five piastres per day since their initial hotel was very bad.
-Levenstern, Krusenstern and Ratmanov were most outraged by slavery.
-Levenstern even wrote that in the governor's summer house, where the retinue was staying, instead of a guard dog there was a slave-gatekeeper "who must himself seek food and not go away for a minute.
+During the 5-week stay, the crew explored the natural world and customs of the island.
+Levenstern, Krusenstern, and Ratmanov were outraged by the sight of slavery.
+Levenstern wrote that in the governor's summer house, where the retinue was staying, instead of a guard dog, there was a slave gatekeeper "who must himself seek food and not go away for a minute.
 Killing a black does not count as a murder here."
-Ratmanov even wrote that "Brazilian nature" disgusts him even giving into consideration that he was in town only three times.
-Langsdorf, who knew Portuguese language, was highly interested in everything: starting from mate consumption rates, the damage that cassava might cause to teeth, to how local indigenous people hunt and how to clean the cotton.
-However, he complained that due to extreme heat and humidity, most of the botanical specimens were mouldy and rotted, and ants ate all of the collected insects.
-Officers even went to Brazilian Carnival where they noticed that white people "have fun as European Catholics", while Blacks – "as Africans".
+Ratmanov even wrote that "Brazilian nature" disgusts him, and he could only go into town three times.
+Langsdorf, who knew Portuguese, was highly interested in everything: maté consumption, the damage that cassava might cause to teeth, how local indigenous people hunted, and learning to spin cotton.
+However, due to extreme heat and humidity, most of his botanical specimens were mouldy and rotted, and ants ate his collected insects.
+Officers even went to the Brazilian Carnival, where they noticed that white people "have fun as European Catholics" did, while Black people had fun "as Africans" would.

 In Brazil, the conflict between Krusenstern and Rezanov took a new turn.
-The reason for that was that on December 28 Rezanov prohibited count Tolstoy to go onshore.
-The prohibition was later cancelled by Krusenstern.
-On December 29 the commander called an officers' meeting where he addressed the boundaries of the ambassador's powers for the first time.
-Officers assured him that they would not pay attention to "orders of the ambassador that does not serve the emperor, the expedition, or the Russian American company".
-Rezanov tried to command Lisyansky bypassing Krusenstern; however, no one obeyed.
-On December 31 officers drafted a letter to count Tolstoy to prevent him from the ambassador' attacks, and also described the situation to the emperor, deputy of the Minister for Maritime Pavel Chichagov and to Minister of Commerce Rumyantsev.
-After that the situation calmed down.
-During repair work on January 27, Krusenstern ordered to fence off the Rezanov's space in their common cabin.
-In addition to that, Tolstoy quarrelled with painter Kurlyandov, and they almost organized a duel.
-Kurlyandov complained to Krusenstern, the former reconciled them; however, it was not enough for the painter, and he went to Rezanov.
-The conflict between the academician of painting and the captain was resolved only seven weeks later.
+On December 28, Rezanov prohibited Count Tolstoy from going onshore.
+The prohibition was later annulled by Krusenstern.
+On December 29, the commander called an officers' meeting where he addressed the boundaries of the ambassador's powers for the first time.
+Officers assured him they would not heed the "orders of the ambassador that does not serve the emperor, the expedition, or the Russian American company."
+Rezanov tried and failed to bully Lisyansky.
+On December 31, officers drafted a letter for Count Tolstoy to protect him from the ambassador's attacks.
+After that, the situation calmed down.
+During repair work on January 27, Krusenstern ordered to fence off Rezanov's space in their shared cabin.
+Tolstoy also quarrelled with painter Kurlyandov, and they almost organized a duel.
+Kurlyandov complained to Krusenstern, and the former reconciled them; however, it was not enough for the painter, so he went to Rezanov for help.
+The conflict between the two went unresolved for seven weeks.